-1.17 Long Term Assets
+I.18 Long Term Assets

-The Council's assets as recorded on the Property Services database are revalued at least every 5 years (with Council Dwellings being revalued annually).
+The Council's assets as recorded on the Property Services database are revalued at least every 5 years.
 This is in accordance with the Code and the Statements of Asset Valuation Principles and Guidance Notes issued by the Royal Institution of Chartered Surveyors.
 The last complete revaluation was effective from 1st April 2010.